Collegium on Effective College Teaching Practices

 Please use the following form to register for this year's Collegium:

 We are reserving a limited number of seats for faculty and staff from other colleges and universities.
-This wonderful event is only $75 for in-person registrants and only $50 for virtual registrants.
+This wonderful event is only $75.
 Please use the following forms to register for this year's Collegium: